dufoli/salesforce-trigger-framework/README.md

 ## TO THINK

-- [ ] Use ObjectWriter class on earch TriggerHandler will avoid spagetti code with because same object will use same subclass but how to garanty that we do not write 2 ObjectWriter for same object ?
+- [ ] Use ObjectWriter class on earch TriggerHandler will avoid spagetti code with because same object will use same subclass but how to garanty that we do not write 2 ObjectWriter for same object ? by naming convention, I think it is better that splitting all in subfunction and it regroup by object all action
-- [ ] Not so happy of CreatePipelines, is really needed ? we can just make a new instance when needed in afterUpdate afterInsert
 - [ ] Can we force that before is only to normalyze record and after must been used to write DML
 <br>